Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

     % ./mach marionette-test --emulator --app='fennec' --address=127.0.0.1:2828 --startup-timeout=300

-If you need to troubleshoot the Marionette connection, the most basic check is to start Fennec, make sure the `marionette.enabled` browser preference is true and port 2828 is forwarded, then see if you get any response from Marionette when you connect manually:
+If you need to troubleshoot the Marionette connection, the most basic check is to start Fennec with `-marionette` or the environment variable `MOZ_MARIONETTE=1`, make sure that the port 2828 is forwarded, and then see if you get any response from Marionette when you connect manually:

     % telnet 127.0.0.1:2828